 Council is required by the Act to produce its Annual Report.
-In the year of a general election the Annual Report will be published during the election period.
-The Annual Report must not contain any material that could be regarded as overt electioneering or that inappropriately promotes individual councillors.
+In the year of a general election tThe 2020-21 Annual Report will be published during the election period.
+The Annual Report will-must not contain any material that could be regarded as overt electioneering or that inappropriately promotes individual councillors.